sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 what I want to do is make sure you recognise that the sample statistic and the estimate of the population parameter are conceptually different things.
 A sample statistic is a description of your data, whereas the estimate is a guess about the population.
-With that in mind, statisticians often different notation to refer to them.
+With that in mind, statisticians often use different notation to refer to them.
 For instance, if the true population mean is denoted µ, then we would use :math:`\hat\mu` to refer to our estimate of the population mean.
 In contrast, the sample mean is denoted *X̄* or sometimes *m* or *M*.
 However, in simple random samples the estimate of the population mean is identical to the sample mean.
 If I observe a sample mean of *X̄* = 98.5 then my